o3de/o3de.org/content/docs/userguide/terrain/rivers-material.md

 ---
-description: ' Use the WaterVolume shader to apply a material to rivers you create in your &ALY; terrain. '
+description: ' Use the WaterVolume shader to apply a material to rivers you create in your Lumberyard terrain. '
 title: Applying a River Material
 ---
 # Applying a River Material {#terrain-rivers-material}